ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d4 - - - day planning.md

 Consider these changes:

 - "LAB | MongoDB - Advanced Querying"
-  - not essential, can be self guided / extra
+  - can be self guided / extra
   - request students to do the only first 5 queries.

 - MongoDB | Data Models